ricardojmendez/UnitySteerExamples/SampleList.md

 Finally, a question: this agent does not have some Unity components that the neighbour example agents had, such as a collider or rigid body - why?

+# Intermediate examples

+You will notice that descriptions and suggested experiment notes are starting to get a bit more vague - by this point users are expected to have gone through the previous examples and to have more familiarity with the library, as well as knowing where to find answers themselves.

+## Pursuit / Evasion #1

+This scene contains two agents: an evader and a pursuer.
+When the pursuer gets close enough, the evader will start escaping; otherwise it will stay in place.

+Some experiment notes:

+* What happens if you decrease the SteerForEvasion’s Safety Distance?
+* What happens if you increase or decrease either SteerForEvasion’s or SteerForPursuit’s Prediction Time?
+* The pursuer doesn’t always aim for its quarry’s current position.
+Why?
+* SteerForPursuit’s weight is double that of SteerForEvasion’s, yet the pursuer is unlikely to catch up to its quarry.
+Why?

 # Advanced examples

 ## Obstacle Avoidance